-On each user login and daily user refresh, several WildApricot member fields are synced to the user’s WordPress profile.
-You can view these WildApricot fields by viewing the WordPress user under “WildApricot Membership Details”.
+You can view the WildApricot fields that are synchronized by viewing the WordPress user under “WildApricot Membership Details”.
 The default WildApricot fields can be viewed in the screenshot below.

 When I delete the plugin, will there be a way to “clean” the WordPress database?

 If you decide to deactivate and delete the NewPath WildApricot Press plugin, you can set several options to “clean up” in the “Plugin Options” tab.
 (Even though you will never want to delete WAP, right?) 🙂 You can also setup a debsugging log to troublshoot any issues you may encounter.